wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 That idea of returning happening immediately and resolving happening when it's done is really important.

-A promise takes a callback function, and that calback function is going to give us 2 arguments:
+A promise takes a callback function, and that callback function is going to give us 2 arguments:
 1. the `resolve` function
 1.  the `reject` function